petercrona/frontend-framework-from-scratch/README.md

 ## o2fp

 If you want to try just the framework, it was extracted out in https://github.com/petercrona/o2fp and published on npm as "o2fp".
-So you can do "npm install o2fp" in your TypeScript projected.
+So you can do "npm install o2fp --save" in your TypeScript project.